Elegantly Wasted: Reception

-Entertainment Weekly scored the album an "A", and wrote, "The Jaggersque vocal yowl of Michael Hutchence, matched to the spiky James Brown funk of the Farriss brothers, gives their new melodies swing and tone".
-GQ also gave the album a favourable review, calling Elegantly Wasted "vibrant" and "exciting", and concluded that "the '80s revival starts here".
+E!
+Online's Staff gave the album an "A" grade, expressing Inxs finally got off the rock - biz hamster wheel (album - a - year, album - a - year, album - a - year) finding the change is good.
+A solid effort with nary a speck of filler, If these guys are the Australian Aerosmith, maybe we should swing a trade."
+Jim Farber of Entertainment Weekly also scored the album an "A", and wrote, "The Jaggersque vocal Yowl of Michael Hutchence, matched to the spiky James Brown funk of the Farriss Brothers, gives their new melodies swing and tone."
+The Globe and Mails Chris Dafoe wrote a 'decent' review of the album.
+Signaling, "it's a well-crafted album, featuring the strongest bunch of songs that the band has assembled since Kick.
+Insisting, "While they don't break much new ground, the band keeps things lean and mean as Michael Hutchence vamps through the title track and songs such as Everything."
+GQ gave the album a favourable review, calling Elegantly Wasted "vibrant" and "exciting", and concluded that "the '80s revival starts here".

 Houston Press's David Whitman appreciated that Inxs has recorded some quality music over the past decade, for the most part, after breaking through with 1987's Kick, they let their pretensions get the best of them.
-He ended his review positive, acknowledging that none of these problems plaque Elegantly Wasted.
+He ended his review positive, acknowledging that none of these problems plague Elegantly Wasted.
 On this CD the band sounds revitalized, and finally ready for the next century."
-Writer Dave Veitch, posted his review of the disc in Jam! saying how nice then that INXS have re- emerged with all six members intact, and a more than decent new album out on April 15th.
-He was proud that, Inxs haven't lost, the ability to write a good hook or get bodies moving on the dance floor.
+The Independent's Andy Gill Opined, There's precious little elegance about Inxs's tenth album, but plenty of waste.
+It presents a band apparently no longer able to write songs and increasingly dependent on cobbling together material from bits and pieces of riffs."
+Writer Dave Veitch, posted his review of the disc in Jam! saying how nice then that INXS have re-emerged with all six members intact, and a more than decent new album out on April 15.
+He was proud that, "Inxs haven't lost the ability to write a good hook or get bodies moving on the dance floor".
 In Paul Freeman's review for The Kokomo Tribune, He applauded the group for having enough pulsating, soulful hooks scattered through this new album to suggest that the band from Down Under isn't down and out yet."